MariaFMoralesOreamuno/Bayesian_Information_theoretic_model_selection/README.md

 [^1]: These files correspond to the prior and output data for each run of the 2D groundwater model.

+## Bayesian and information-theoretic score calculation
+The file *bayes_inference.py* contains the classes and corresponding functions to calculate the different Bayesian and information-theoretic scores for Bayesian model selection analysis.

+The file *model_similarity_analysis.py* contains the classes and corresponding functions to calculate the different Bayesian and information-theoretic scores and model confusion matrices (MCM) for Bayesian model similarity analysis.

+The file *measurement_data.py* contains the class to save instances of observed data, which is used by the classes in *bayes_inference.py* and *model_similarity_analysis.py*.

+## Plotting
+The files *plots_fun.py*, *plotsfun_gw.py* and *plot_trends.py* are used to plot the different results for the different stand-alone modules.
+The figures are generated using Matplotlib (https://matplotlib.org/) with version 3.4.3 and Seaborn (https://seaborn.pydata.org/) with version 0.11.2.

 ## Module Outputs
 ### main_analytical_models.py and main_groundwater_model.py